sonic-net/DASH/dash-pipeline/README-dash-workflows.md

 ```

 ## Run ixia-c traffic-generator test
->**TODO:** Replace with suitable Pytests or PTF tests which use sai-thrift to configure the switch.
+>**TODO:** Replace with suitable Pytests or PTF tests which use saithrift to configure the switch.

 Remember to [Install docker-compose](#install-docker-compose).